 Sec.
 1. Declaration of policy.-In order to extend to employees of the political subdivisions of the state of Maine, and to the civilian employees of the Maine national guard who are employed pursuant to section 90 of the National Defense Act of June 3, 1916 (32 U. S. C., sec.
 42), whether members of existing retirement or pension systems or not, the benefits of social security, provided under the Federal Social Security Act enacted by the congress of the United States, it is declared to be the policy of the legislature, subject to the limitations of this chapter, that such steps be taken as to provide such protection to such employees on as broad a basis as is permitted under the Social Security Act.
 The provisions of this chapter shall also apply to employees of Maine Maritime Academy who are members of an existing retirement or pension system.
-This chapter shall not apply to teachers and firemen who are under a state or local government pension or retirement plan, except teachers at the Marine Maritime Academy.
+This chapter shall not apply to teachers and firemen who are under a state or local government pension or retirement plan, except teachers at the Maine Maritime Academy.
+For the purposes of bringing sheriffs and their deputies under social security, these law enforcement officers shall be deemed policemen.
 (1951, c.
 395, § 1.
 1953, c.
 128. 1957, c.
 150, § 1; cc.
 288, 338; c.
 429, § 65.
 1961, c.
-38.)
+38. 1963, c.
+322.)

-Effect of amendments.-The first 1957 amendment, which became effective on its approval, April 16, 1957, inserted the clause making the section applicable to certain civilian employees of the Maine national guard, inserted the word "such" preceding the word "employees" and deleted a former phrase following such word which read "of the political subdivisions of the state". in the first sentence.
-The second 1957 amendment made the second sentence applicable also to "Maine Maritime Academy" and deleted the words "Provided, however, that" which formerly appeared at the beginning of such sentence.
-The third 1957 amendment, which did not refer to or give effect to the first two amendments, made the section applicable to employees of the state whether members of existing retirement or pension systems or not in the first sentence, deleted the former second sentence which applied to employees of the University of Maine, and inserted the third sentence.
-The fourth 1957 amendment, which became effective on its ap-
+Effect of amendments.-The first 1957 amendment, which became effective on its approval, April 16, 1957, inserted the clause making the section applicable to certain civilian employees of the Maine national guard, inserted the word "such"

+preceding the word "employees" and deleted a former phrase following such word which read "of the political subdivisions of the state", in the first sentence.
+The second 1957 amendment made the second sentence applicable also to